 - Deconstruction: The film was celebrated in its day for being a straight example of a Fifties melodrama, with a lurid story of an older woman-younger man romance, but later audiences picked up on the film's subtext and realized that it was an Unbuilt Trope:

-- The artificial, highly stylized look of colour and sets, with its autumn, sunset orange look shows suburban life as being cold and remote, rather than sunny and warm as per popular post-card images.
+- The artificial, highly stylized look of colour and sets, with its autumnal sunset-orange look, shows suburban life as being cold and remote, rather than sunny and warm as per popular post-card images.
 It makes it much more alienating and desolate a landscape.

-- The classical Fifties family is exposed as being largely driven for the sake of keeping appearances rather than real family feeling.
+- The classical Fifties family is exposed as being largely driven by the need to keep up appearances rather than real family feeling.
 The Mother finding a second love is a social scandal that can affect the job prospects of the son and the daughter's romantic life despite the fact that they are grown-ups who will move away from her.

-- The biggest joke is the ending where the television set is presented as a solution for Cary's woes, since she can forget her problems by involving herself on some TV shows.
+- The biggest joke is the ending where the television set is presented as a solution for Cary's woes, since she can forget her problems by involving herself in some TV shows.

 - Mrs. Robinson: Well before the Trope Namer and much more sympathetically and seriously done, with the older woman shown with more sympathy and understanding.

 - Romancing the Widow: Cary, a widow who lost her husband, falls in love with Ron after a brief courtship.

 - Stay in the Kitchen: A mentality that's really critiqued and exposed in the film.
 The unspoken sentiment and unwritten rules of the suburbs is that Cary should devote her entire life to her children and forget about herself, even if those kids are all grown up and don't really need her, she's still expected to take the role of the Mother in the family situation.